Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to this image
+To demonstrate this step, I will describe how I apply the distortion correction to this image.

 (note: this is not actually from one of the test images):

 ![alt text][image2]

-Cell 3 of the ipynb notebook contains the code:
+Code cell 3 of the ipynb notebook contains the code:
 ```python
 test_img = mpimg.imread('test_images/signs_vehicles_xygrad.png')
 undistorted = camera.undistort(test_img)